-There are two distinct regions in the 6 kVp-p set of data.
+There are two distinct regions in Figure 4.5.
 For driving frequencies between 5 - 10 kHz the power consumption increases linearly as the driving frequency increases.
 There is a small discontinuity between 10 and 11 kHz, and between 11 - 18 kHz driving frequencies the power consumption begins to level off.
 The discontinuity is explained by the fact that two different power transformers were used to power the actuator.
 One transformer powered the actuator between 5 - 10 kHz, and the second transformer powered the actuator between 11 - 18 kHz.
 The transformers that were used are highly resonant devices, and when operated away from their self resonant frequency, the driving voltage waveforms were not perfect sine waves.